Variational analysis of the discontinuous Galerkin time-stepping method for parabolic equations: Introduction

 \section{Introduction}

 The discontinuous Galerkin (DG) time-stepping method, which is designated below as the \emph{dG$(q)$ method}, is a time discretization method using piecewise polynomials of degree $q$ with an integer $q\ge 0$.
-The dG$(q)$ method was proposed originally by Lasaint and Raviart \cite{lr74} for ordinary differential equations.
-Galerkin time-stepping methods of other kinds were proposed earlier by \cite{hul72b}, \cite{hul72a}.
+The dG$(q)$ method was proposed originally by \cite{lr74} for ordinary differential equations.
+Galerkin time-stepping methods of other kinds were proposed earlier by \cite{hul72b,hul72a}.
 In those works, the methods were formulated using continuous test functions and discontinuous trial functions; the dG$(q)$ method uses discontinuous functions for both test and trial functions.
-Later, the method was applied to space-time discretization method for the moving boundary problem of the heat equation by Jamet \cite{jam78}.
+Later, the method was applied to space-time discretization method for the moving boundary problem of the heat equation by \cite{jam78}.
 Standard time-discretization methods are formulated as one-step or multi-step methods: approximations are computed at nodal points.
-By contrast, the dG$(q)$ method gives approximations as piecewise polynomials so that approximations at arbitrary point are available.
+By contrast, the dG$(q)$ method gives approximations as piecewise polynomials so that approximations at arbitrary \ns{points} are available.
 Therefore, the method is useful to address moving boundary problems and a system composed of equations having different natures.
 Indeed, the method is applied actively to fluid--structure interaction problems (see \cite{btt13}).

 It was described in \cite{lr74} that the dG$(q)$ method is interpreted as an one-step method and that it is strongly A-stable of order $2q+1$.
 Moreover, after applying a numerical quadrature formula, the dG$(q)$ method to $y'(t)=\lambda y(t)$ with a scalar $\lambda$ was found to agree with the sub-diagonal $(q+1,q)$ Pad{\' e} rational approximation of $e^{-z}$ (see \cite{lr74}).
 Particularly, the dG$(0)$ method implies the backward Euler method.
 For this reason, earlier studies of stability and convergence of the dG$(q)$ method are accomplished by formulating the method as a one-step method.
-However, this seems to make analysis somewhat intricate, especially for large $q$.
+However, this seems to make analysis somewhat intricate, especially \ns{when the target equation has variable coefficients.}